Learning the Advantages of Good Personal Finance Habits

 Your Takeaway from This: Banks Fail, But Accounts at Failed Banks Live On Under New Ownership and Better Management

-What Is a Savings Account Mean to the Bank Where It Is Held
+What Does a Savings Account Mean to the Bank Where It Is Held

 This is an important question that virtually NO ONE bothers to ask, but it is VERY important to the American economy and we should ALL know it, understand it, and participate in the process.